online guide of helpful hints and tips for making

 Once you have already begun the dyeing process and you are still getting spots, 'freckles', uneven colors, or marks, although you know that your dyes are of good quality (according to the suggestions mentioned above), there is not much you can do to improve the way in which your pysanka will take colors.
 So, in order to minimize or avoid these potential problems for future pysanky, try these suggestions.

 1. Maximum time in the dye.
-Do not leave
+Do

-the pysanka in any one dye for more than 4 or 5 minutes (3-4 min. if the
+the pysanka in any one dye for more than 4 or 5 minutes (3-4 min.

 egg has been emptied before the process.)
-This prevents seepage of
+This prevents

-the dye into the egg through the pores, which can later seep out and cause
+the dye into the egg through the pores, which can later seep out

 spots or 'freckles.'